Founding of the Friends of the London Civic Garden Complex

 In 2001, the Friends of the Civic Garden Complex undertook their first spring Plant Sale to raise money for the Biological Pest Control Program used in the Conservatory.
 The Volunteers continued to donate funds in support of the Program until 2003.

 In 2002, Gail Dimson began to assist Ruth Webber as a volunteer coordinator and the Plant Sale became larger in scope.
 In 2004, the Greenhouse closure became an issue and the Volunteers became very involved with the City of London in raising funds to ensure the continuance of the Greenhouse growing operation.
-Monies raised from both the Spring Plant Sale and the Fall Bulb and Plant Sale now go towards the Greenhouse growing operation and Complex improvements.
+Monies raised from both the Spring Plant Sale and the Fall Bulb and Plant Sale went towards the Greenhouse growing operation and Complex improvements.